javiser/esp32-c3-32s-kit-example/README.md

 - https://github.com/ivmarkov/rust-esp32-std-demo

 You can check those for better instructions on how to use `espflash` and `espmonitor` and other details I don't cover here.
+I also would like to thanks the people in #esp-rs:matrix.org, especially [@sirhcel](https://github.com/sirhcel/) for his contribution to make the PWM signals for the RGB led work.

 ## Disclaimers
 - I am a beginner at Rust and ESP32 boards.
 Don't take my implementation as best practice!
 I don't really understand every single line of code of my example, which I have partly copied from the template and other examples.